optatus21/OneButtonPrompt/user_guides/one_button_run_and_upscale.md

 So you can set up any specifics you want for the prompt generation first.

-The __"folder"__ buttons opens to your One Button Prompt automated outputs folders.
+The __"folder"__ buttons opens to your Two Button Prompt automated outputs folders.

 There are some general options to set first.